quinnbl/quinnbl.github.io/essays/The_Joys_of_Questioning.md

 Follow this [link](https://stackoverflow.com/questions/69124205/css-background-shorthand) to see the bad question.

 This user simply asked a one sentence question about a topic without any pleasantries and without any apparent attempt to find the answer on his own.
-The answer was quickly given with a simple link in the comments, evidencing the fact that the user could have simply searched for the documentation himself.
+The user asked how to write a certain piece of background info for CSS in shorthand, no explanation as to why he could not get the shorthahdn or any reason why he should be helped.
+It is show that someone else thought this was a bad question because it was downvoted.
+The answer was given with a simple link in the comments, evidencing the fact that the user could have simply searched for the documentation himself.

 # My Thoughts